444ghost/kaldi/README.md

 Trying to implement a module that can extact acoustic features using wavelet transform in Kaldi.
 The work is in progress.
-All comments are welcome (검색용 텍스트: 칼디, 웨이블릿)
+All comments are welcome (검색용 텍스트: 칼디, 웨이블릿).

 [![Build Status](https://travis-ci.com/kaldi-asr/kaldi.svg?branch=master)](https://travis-ci.com/kaldi-asr/kaldi)
 Kaldi Speech Recognition Toolkit